-EECE 380-389 | LABORATORY TOPICS IN ELECTRICAL AND COMPUTER ENGINEERING (0-3-1) Prerequisite: approval of the Dean | Upon demand
+EECE 380-389 | LABORATORY TOPICS IN ELECTRICAL AND COMPUTER ENGINEERING (0-3-1)

 Laboratory topics of interest to students and faculty which are not available in the existing Computer or Electrical Engineering curricula will be offered through this course.
 Prior approval of the course material and syllabus by the Dean is required.